 - 1/4 to 1/2 cup cream, half-and-half, or milk

-- In a saucepan, melt butter over medium-low heat.
+- Melt the butter in a saucepan over medium-low heat.
 Add the onions, bell pepper, celery, and bacon.
-Cook, stirring, for 3 minutes.
-Add the flour and continue cooking, stirring, for about 3 minutes longer.
+Cook, stirring, for 4 minutes.
+Add the flour and continue cooking for about 3 minutes longer, stirring constantly.
 Add the chicken broth and cook until thickened.
-Add the tomato paste and Creole seasoning.
+Add the tomato paste and Creole seasoning; blend well.

 - Arrange the chicken breasts in the slow cooker.

-- Spoon the sauce mixture over the chicken.
+- Spoon the sauce mixture over the chicken breasts.

 - Cover and cook on low for about 5 hours, stirring about halfway through the cooking time.

 - Stir in the cream or milk about 15 to 20 minutes before the dish is done.

-- Serve the chicken and sauce with pasta or rice.
+- Serve the chicken and sauce with hot cooked pasta or rice.

 *If the Creole seasoning is salt-free, taste and adjust the seasonings when you add the cream.

 Notes: This recipe was originally made with just the bacon and green onions.
 Recent additions include bell pepper and celery, which, with the onions, make up the "holy trinity" you'll find in many classic Cajun and Creole dishes.
 Feel free to tailor the dish to suit your family's tastes.